HansWesterhoff/Stochastics/README.md

-# Corona
+# Noise
-Computer models for Corona epidemic
+Computer models for noise, dispersion and transcription bursting

-This is a repository for the Copasi models used in the main text of Westerhoff and Kolodkin 2020.